Carnoustie/theinfinitelibrary/theinfinitelibrary-frontend/README.md

-# Note from Oscar: The React app uses the "skeleton" provided after running "npm init create-reactapp", following the advice from the book "Learning React" (Banks & Porcello, 2nd edition)
+# Note from Oscar: The React app uses the "skeleton" provided after running "npm init create-reactapp", following the advice from the book "Learning React" (Banks & Porcello, 2nd edition), which also auto-generated the README below.
+Readme is to be rewritten :)

 # Getting Started with Create React App